 Where the design community meets.

-Designer & Front-End Developer Joined about 4 years ago
+Designer & Front-End Developer Joined over 4 years ago

 I haven't used Fullstory (it's quite expensive) but I have used Hotjar in two projects.
 I'm assuming it's comparable and that Fullstory is just better executed.